nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * Viddler
 * Videojug
 * Vimeo
-* YouTube
+* YouTube (inc. playlists)
 * More in future versions

 == Installation ==

-1. For most Hosts the usuall way: WP Dashboard -> Plugins -> Add New -> Search `Advanced Responsive Video Embedder` -> Install -> Activate -> Skip to step 5
+1. For most webhosts the usuall way: WP Dashboard -> Plugins -> Add New -> Search `Advanced Responsive Video Embedder` -> Install -> Activate -> Skip to step 5
 2. Manuall install: Extract the zip file
 3. Upload the `advanced-responsive-video-embedder` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin through the 'Plugins' menu in WordPress